 My favorite was the A.D.
 Beckham Amphora Pinot Gris 2015 with its fresh, crisp flavors.
 Leaving the skins on creates a Rosé effect to the wine.
 It reminded me of Ramato, where winemakers macerate the juice on the skins.
 In this case, it is Pinot Gris rather than Pinot Grigio.
 The Amphora gives the wine some earthy qualities.
 The wine exhibits subtle fruit, almost like raisins, yet the wine is very refreshing.

 A.D.
 Beckham Amphora Vermentino 2017 utilizes fruit from the Applegate Valley in Southern Oregon.
 The fruit partially ferments in Amphora for eight weeks and then moves to stainless.
 The wine delivers a crisp and refreshing presence with an oil component.

 The A.D.
 Beckham Amphora Grenache 2016 fruit comes from the Rogue Valley in Southern Oregon.
-The wine ferments in amphora and ages in both amphora and neutral French oak producing a lighter Grenache that smooth and balanced.
+The wine ferments in amphora and ages in both amphora and neutral French oak, producing a lighter Grenache that is smooth and balanced.